Prometheus-X-association/edge-computing/kubernetes/deployment/exchange/README.md

   [here](https://dashboard.ngrok.com/get-started/your-authtoken) and [here](https://dashboard.ngrok.com/domains).
 - The signed **contract ID** , which consolidates and designates the test data exchange and its participants.
 - The **offer IDs** of the designated data provider and data consumer participating in the contract.
 - The exact **resource IDs** in the provider's data offer and the consumer's service offer participating in the test exchange.

 Other setup configurations, such as exchange trigger keys or authentication secrets, can be also given here, which are used by specific test cases or other test methods.

 ### Configuration

-Dataspace components, i.e., PDC instances (provider and consumer), mongodb, and connected REST APIs, are configured based on the PDC's [wiki](https://github.com/Prometheus-X-association/dataspace-connector/wiki).
+Dataspace components, i.e., PDC instances (provider and consumer), mongodb, and connected REST APIs, are configured based on the PDC's [wiki](https://github.com/Prometheus-X-association/dataspace-connector/wiki) adn fixed for this infrastructure setup.

-Other infrastructure-related components, e.g., proxy, tunnel, etc., have a static configuration tailored to this setup.
+Other infrastructure-related components, e.g., proxy, tunnel, etc., have a static configuration tailored to this setup as well.

-For the specific configurations, check the infrastructure descriptor file [basic-infra.yaml](basic-infra.yaml), specifically the inline config entries under the `configs:` key.
+For the configuration details, check the infrastructure descriptor file [basic-infra.yaml](basic-infra.yaml), specifically the inline config entries under the `configs:` key.

+As an extension, packet sniffer containers can be directly attached to the APIs network stack to collect and display HTTP traefik routed to the API containers.
+To initiate these extra components along with the API containers, use the dedicated setup configuration by executing `make setup-all` and check the containers' output using `make logs`.

 ### Infrastructure